 I’d recommend applying at a slower rate in the beginning to get a feel of how well your resume is doing and revise as needed.

-During interviews, I’ve had quite a few questions about the projects on the 2nd page, so in my opinion it has some values.
+During interviews, I’ve had quite a few questions about projects on the 2nd page, so in my opinion it has some values.
 Helps if your projects are interesting, mine was about building a cache and web server, which closely relates to the role, hence a good conversation topic.

 Interview process